daniel-wrench/reynolds_scales_project/README.md

 ## Tracking dataset updates
 - No longer using OMNI: deriving all variables from Wind data (but keeping them in temporarily for testing)
 - Using 3DP/PM (science-quality 3s proton moments) instead of 3DP/PLSP (24s moments) in order to calculate things like cross helicity

-## Outliers and data cleaning

-- In `calculate_numerical_vars.py`, intervals with more than 10% missing data are removed completely (all values set to NA).
-Otherwise, any gaps are linearly interpolated.
-The average amount missing is 3%.

-**2004-22 data**
-- For 0.7% of timestamps, the slope of the inertial range is steeper than that of the kinetic range, which leads to strange, very small corrected values of the Taylor scale, and in turn very large values of Re_lt.
-There is also a value of very small uncorrected Taylor scales (waves? - potential for tangential study).
-I have made plots of these situations.

-- Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
-But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)

 ## Future statistical analysis
 - Interrogate lambda_T vs. dboB0 some more